gsri-18/Summer-Project/README.md

 ## 📄 License

 This project is intended for academic and personal use.
-For production usage or competitive deployment, Docker-based isolation is strongly recommended.
+For production or competitive deployment, Docker-based isolation is strongly recommended (and now integrated!).

 ---